Charan-N/github-demo/README.md

 ## Why?
 I've only used git/GitHub for simply storing the source codes to my fav projects.
-Never really understood it fully nor did I knew how to properly utilise it, Until one day when a piece of code I was testing did in fact work but I had to modify and ruin it.
+Never really understood it fully nor did I knew how to properly utilise it, until one day when a piece of code I was testing did in fact work but I had to modify and ruin it.
-My system restarted and I lost the code forever, had to rewirte.
+My system restarted and I lost the code forever, had to rewrite.

 Understood that this was the pain I needed to learn Git, so I did it!